 Factors That Affect Car Accident Claims

-Like other states, Florida personal injury law includes a statute of limitations, or a legal limit on the time between an accident and the time a claim is filed.
+Like other states, Florida personal injury law includes a statute of limitations or a legal limit on the time between an accident and the time a claim is filed.
 The statute of limitations in Florida following car accidents is four years.

-Florida’s “no fault” insurance policies can affect car accident claims in cases where there are no serious injuries, as can the concept of comparative negligence.
+Florida’s “no-fault” insurance policies can affect car accident claims in cases where there are no serious injuries, as can the concept of comparative negligence.

 The doctrine of comparative negligence says that if an involved driver is found to be partially at fault for an accident, their claim award will be reduced based on the amount of comparative fault they are found to have.
 For example, if a person is found to be 30 percent responsible for an accident, their award would be reduced by 30 percent at the end of the claim process.